 Foreign resident capital gains withholding payments

-The Federal Parliament recently passed changes to the existing Foreign Resident Capital Gains Tax withholding scheme to capture a much larger segment of the Australian property market.
+The Federal Parliament recently passed changes to the existing Foreign Resident Capital Gains Tax withholding scheme to capture a much larger segment of the Australian property market using the conveyancing process.

 Remind me again what this is all about?